nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase.md

 The _Stick_ you want to remove is your ORM dependency upgrade.

-It's tangled with dozens of other sticks: annoying dependencies and tweaks you need to make, so the code still work.
+It's tangled with dozens of other sticks: annoying dependencies and tweaks you need to make, so the code still works.

 The strategy is to remove the easy sticks first.
 The ones that are not tangled.
 Progressively, you untangle your _Stick_.
 Until you can reach it without breaking anything 🎉